 This is another type of full-length sizing die, typically used for reloading semi-automatic rifles.

 The only difference between a small base die and a full-length die is that the former compresses the brass a little bit more.

 This extra compression helps to make sure that the case properly extracts from a semi-auto firearm.

-Choosing the best reloading dies for 300 blackout is not easy as a number of factors have to be considered.
+Choosing the best reloading dies for .300 blackout is not easy as several factors have to be considered.
 Users of firearms need to know their rifle canister dimensions and also the level of accuracy they need.